The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Blue primary 70.4% -> 72.1% (+1.7)

-Three-column grid 63.8% -> 64.2% (+0.4)The terminal mockup and gradient hero patterns are growing fastest, suggesting these are becoming the new "default" elements for AI agents.
-The bento grid is emerging as a trendy alternative to the three-column grid, but it is rapidly becoming just as generic.
+Three-column grid 63.8% -> 64.2% (+0.4)The terminal mockup and gradient hero are growing fastest, becoming the new default furniture for AI agents.
+The bento grid is the trendy escape hatch from the three-column grid, and it is calcifying into a cliche of its own just as quickly.

 Recommendations

 1. Fix color first.
-Color has the highest score (most generic) and the largest gap from human-designed sites.
-Switching from blue to a warm hue outside the AI band immediately drops your score by 15-20 points.
-Use Sailop's design system generator to get a unique palette.
+It is the most generic dimension and the one with the biggest gap from human work.
+Moving off blue to a warm hue outside the 200-290 band drops your score 15-20 points on its own.
+Use Sailop's design system generator for a palette that is not blue-500.

-2. Use a serif font somewhere.
-Only 8.4% of AI sites use serifs.
-Adding a serif heading font instantly differentiates your site from the other 91.6%.
-Our typography article covers this in detail.
+2. Use a serif somewhere.
+Only 8.4% of AI sites do.
+A serif heading instantly separates you from the other 91.6%.
+Our typography article goes deep on the how.

-3. Break the three-column pattern.
-64.2% of sites use it.
-Use asymmetric grids, prose layouts, or table-based comparisons instead.
-Read our guide to alternatives.
+3. Break the three-column grid.
+64.2% lean on it.
+Reach for asymmetric grids, prose layouts, or comparison tables instead.
+See our guide to the card-grid problem.

-4. Drop shadows and rounded corners.
-69.4% use rounded corners on cards, 67.8% use shadows.
-Try flat designs with borders, or no visible containers at all.
-The complete guide to anti-AI design has a full section on this.
+4. Drop the shadows and rounded corners.
+69.4% round their cards, 67.8% shadow them.
+Try flat surfaces with a single hairline border, or no visible container at all.
+The complete guide to anti-AI design has a full section on it.

 5. Scan before you ship.
-Run sailop scan in your CI/CD pipeline.
-If your score is above 50, you look like two-thirds of AI-built sites.
-Our CI/CD integration guide shows how to set this up in five minutes.
+Run sailop scan in CI.
+Above 50 and you look like two-thirds of the sites in this set.
+Our CI/CD integration guide wires it up in about five minutes.

-6. Consider a different framework.
-Astro and plain HTML sites score significantly better than Next.js sites.
-This is not about the framework itself but about the ecosystem of components and defaults that come with it.
+6. Reconsider the framework.
+Astro and plain HTML score far better than Next.js, not because of the runtime but because of the components and defaults riding along with each ecosystem.

 The Data Is Clear

 The data does not lie.
-And neither does your Sailop score.
+Neither does your Sailop score.

 sailop scan ./src --full